mca91/ITEWR_DC_Course/chapter7.md

 The dataset 'ecgrowth' is available in Your workspace.

-Have a closer looked at the scatterplot.
+Have a closer look at the scatterplot.
 Does there appear to be any relationship between the variables?

 *** =instructions